KDE/kde-builder/doc/using-kde-builder/basic-features.md

 kde-builder qt6-set
 ```

-If for some reason you are not using default module definitions, then you should ensure that
+If for some reason you are not using default build configs, then you should ensure that
-the `qt6-set` module-set is added to your `.kdesrc-buildrc` _before_ any other modules in the file.
+the `qt6-set` group is added to your `kde-builder.yaml` _before_ any other projects in the file.

 Now you should verify that the [repository](#conf-repository) option and
 [branch](#conf-branch) options are set appropriately: